Dianna/dianna.github.io/_posts/2015-06-04-How-Algorithms-Work.md

 Imagine our user inputs 4.
 The output should be 3 (the sum of the two previous values).
-Lets abstract those values to their indexes, where n = the index of 3 in the sequence and the numbers bellow correspond to the values and those indexes:
+Lets abstract those values to their indexes, where n = the index of 3 in the sequence and the numbers bellow correspond to the values and those indeces:
 {% highlight javascript %}
+// Input is 4
-  idx2        idx3     idx4
+// idx2        idx3     idx4
 ( n - 2 ) + ( n - 1 ) =  n
     1     +     2     =  3
 {% endhighlight %}
 We can do this process for both 1 and 2 as well:
 {% highlight javascript %}
-For 1:                                   For 2:
+// Input is 1:                          Input is 2:
-  idx0        idx1     idx2               idx1       idx2     idx3
+// idx0        idx1     idx2               idx1       idx2      idx3
 ( n - 2 ) + ( n - 1 ) =  n              ( n - 2 ) + ( n - 1 ) =  n
     0     +     1     =  1                  1     +     1     =  2
 {% endhighlight %}